kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 ## Overview

-The performance cluster script can be executed in two modes:
+You can execute the performance cluster script in two modes:
-* Production Mode (executed periodically)
+* Production mode (executed periodically)
-* Development Mode (executed on Demand)
+* Development mode (executed on demand)

 Are a set of scripts that deploy on demand a kyma cluster on GCP.

 ### Production Mode
-Here the script is executed periodically.
-There is runner.sh script which is creating a kyma cluster that needs to be tested.
-Once the cluster is created, it runs all the k6 scripts present and then deletes the cluster.
+In the **production mode**,  the script is executed periodically.
+The `runner.sh` script creates a Kyma cluster that needs to be tested.
+Once the cluster is created, it runs all the K6 scripts and then deletes the cluster.

 ### Development mode
-Here a developer can create his/her own kyma cluster on demand and then run k6 scripts manually.
-The idea here is if a developer wants to develop or debug k6 scripts then he/she can use this mode.
+In the **development mode**, you can create your own Kyma cluster on demand and then run K6 scripts manually.
+You can use this mode to develop or debug K6 scripts.
 One can execute the script (cluster.sh)[performance-tools/performance-cluster/cluster.sh] in the following way

 ```bash
 ./cluster.sh --action create --cluster-grade development